 I remember my clinical placements in psychology as both highly nerve-wracking, but also incredibly valuable.
 One of the places I did my work placement ultimately became my employer after my training.

 A while back I prepared some materials for 3rd year students who were about to go out on work placements.
-I’ve updated those materials (now up to version 5).
-You will find them attached to this blog post.
+I’ve continued to update those materials over the years and we now have the 2023 edition.
+You’ll find it attached to this blog post.

 They are as follows: